CodecoolGlobal/tech-interview-workbook-markveszelka/docs/oop/module_oop.md

 If `class S is a subtype of class C`, we `should be able to replace class C with subtype S without disrupting` the behavior of our program.

+1. **Enhanced flexibility and extensibility:** promotes code reuse and simplifies the process of extending functionality.
+2. **Simplified testing and maintenance:** testing can be done at a higher level without needing to consider the specific subclass implementations.
+3. **Facilitates polymorphism:** This means that methods can operate on objects of different subclasses through their common superclass interface, leading to more modular and reusable code.
+4. **Improved code readability and understandability:** LSP encourages a clear and logical class hierarchy where subclasses are cohesive and adhere to the same contracts as their superclasses.
+This leads to code that is easier to read, understand, and reason about.

 ```java
 public interface Car {
     void turnOnEngine();

     void accelerate();
 }

 public class MotorCar implements Car {
     private Engine engine;

     //Constructors, getters + setters
     public void turnOnEngine() {
         //turn on the engine!